dotnet/runtime/docs/project/dogfooding.md

   https://aka.ms/dotnet-download
 ```

 4. Our nightly builds are uploaded to dotnet-blob feeds, not NuGet - so ensure the .NET Core blob feed is in your nuget configuration in case you need other packages from .NET Core that aren't included in the download.
-For example, on Windows you could edit `%userprofile%\appdata\roaming\nuget\nuget.config` or on Linux edit `~/.nuget/NuGet/NuGet.Config` to add these line:
+For example, on Windows you could edit `%userprofile%\appdata\roaming\nuget\nuget.config` or on Linux edit `~/.nuget/NuGet/NuGet.Config` to add these lines:

+**MSFT TODO:** Someone at Microsoft should update these to make sure they are not outdated
 ```xml
 <packageSources>
     <add key="dotnet-core" value="https://dotnetfeed.blob.core.windows.net/dotnet-core/index.json" />